Sourcerers-Ops/OSO/Community Management/Commitment Curve.md

 # Commitment Curve

+A commitment curve is basically a community roadmap that takes people to the end goal of being an active contributor or leader in the community.
+To do this, many communities use a strategy called the "Commitment Curve".
 As a general rule of thumb, your community should revolve around a central goal or theme.
 This initial goal creation will help when engaging and building a core group of contributors.
-Once you have established your goals you will then start formulating a plan to get your community to those end goals.
+Once you have established your goals you will then start formulating a plan to get your community to those end goals at the tail end of your "curve".

 #### Table of Contents